codecypher/LearnAI/code/python_code.md

 ### Be Specific

-Try to be specific, and only catch generic exceptions for debugging.
-In some cases it can be useful to add a `finally` block [10].
+Try to be specific and only catch generic exceptions for debugging.
+In some cases, it can be useful to add a `finally` block [10].

 ```py
 try: